 Disinfect and flush all sources, pressure tanks, storage tanks, and distribution lines.
 Leave chlorinated water in the system components and distribution lines for at least 24 hours.
 See System Disinfection Details

-Once the sitting time is over, drain the components and flush the distribution lines with fresh water beginning with the taps closest to the source(s).
+Once the disinfection sitting time is over, drain the chlorinated water from tanks and flush the distribution lines with fresh water beginning with the taps closest to the source(s).
 Flush the system until the taste and odor of chlorine is not objectionable or the free chlorine residual is reduced to the amount needed for taking coliform samples (see next item).
 Make sure you don't damage a pump by drawing water down below a pump intake level.
-If you have a storage tank, watch the water level in the tank to ensure you maintain 20-30 psi of pressure in the distribution lines to prevent a back-siphon event.
+If you have a storage tank, watch the water level in the tank to ensure you maintain at least 20 psi of pressure in the distribution lines to prevent a back-siphon event.
 When you flush, keep chlorinated water away from all surface water such as lakes, streams, or ponds (see sidebar).Collect coliform samples.

-After disinfection, take a preseason "special" bacteriological sample for testing at a certified laboratory (marking it "special" on the lab slip means that the information will be reported to the water system only, and will not count as required monitoring).
+After disinfection, take a preseason "special" bacteriological sample for testing at a certified laboratory (marking it "special" on the lab slip means that the information will be reported to the water system only, and will not count as monthly routine monitoring).
 Collect this sample when: